The BranWorks 5-Step Promise to Help You Build a WOW Brand.

 - Send testimonials of satisfied customers.

 - Use customer satisfaction surveys regularly.

 It’s the Internet age and that makes it easier to reach our customers, but also harder in many ways.
 Even thought they are only a click away, you may never see them face-to-face.
-To compensate for that you need to make customer service the center of everything you do, and become known as the brand that is always there for the customer and gives the ultimate in service.
-There’s a tire dealer on the west coast who “runs” to the car when you pull onto his lot.
+To compensate for that you need to make the customer experience the center of everything you do, and become known as the brand that is always there for the customer and gives the ultimate in service.
+For example, there’s a tire dealer on the west coast who “runs” to the car when you pull onto his lot.
 That’s how bad he wants your business.
-Be constantly on the lookout for ideas of how you can make your customer service better.
+Be constantly on the lookout for ideas of how you can knock your customer’s socks off and make her experience better.
 Consider how you can make an ever better impression, if the customer:

 - Sees your ad, mailing, Facebook page, or Web site for the first time.

 - Walks into your shop.

 - Places an order by phone or Website.

 - Signs up for your customer mailing list.

 It may seem like a lot of extra work, but the end result is all worth it.
 Did you know there was a “Word of Mouth Association”?
 Me neither, but they claim that 55% of consumers recommend companies because of great customer service.